colbyfayock/colbyfayock.com/src/_posts/learn-next-js-in-10-tweets.md

 ![Created by Vercel](/assets/2.-vercel.jpg)

-The team at Vercel, formerly Zeit, originally and launched v1 of the framework on Oct 26, 2016 in the pursuit of universal JavaScript apps
+The team at [Vercel](https://vercel.com/), formerly Zeit, originally and launched v1 of the framework on Oct 26, 2016 in the pursuit of universal JavaScript apps

-Since then, the team and community has grown expotentially, including contributions from web leaders like Google
+Since then, the team and community has grown exponentially, including contributions from web leaders like Google

 [https://vercel.com/blog/next ](https://vercel.com/blog/next)